California’s Federally Qualified Health Centers

-NOTE: The quick reference guide under Document Downloads was replaced on 12/6/2017 to correct an error on the “Revenue, by Source” chart.
+Note: The quick reference guide was updated on December 6, 2017, to correct an error on the “Revenue, by Source” chart.

 California’s Federally Qualified Health Centers (FQHCs) provide primary care for residents with low incomes and have been expanding their capacity due to several market and policy factors, particularly the implementation of the Affordable Care Act (ACA).
 The charts below and the quick reference guide under Document Downloads provide a snapshot of the state’s FQHCs and their patient population, payer mix, and growth in revenues and patients seen.

 Since full implementation of the ACA in 2014, California’s uninsured rate has been cut in half, driven in large part by the expansion of Medi-Cal for adults with low incomes.
 FQHCs serve a large portion of those newly covered under the ACA, which is reflected in the growth in patients and patient visits since 2012.

 Between 2012 and 2015, FQHCs saw the percentage of uninsured, self-pay patients cut nearly in half, while the percentage covered by Medi-Cal rose.